Kevin Roberts (political strategist): Heritage Foundation

-In October 2025, Roberts released a video statement defending Tucker Carlson after Carlson interviewed far-right political commentator Nick Fuentes on The Tucker Carlson Show.
-Roberts argued that "Christians can critique the state of Israel without being antisemitic" and that Carlson's detractors constituted a "venomous coalition", which many Jews and republicans, such as Texas Senator Ted Cruz, saw as an antisemitic trope.
-After immense pressure, including a series of resignations from the Heritage Foundation, condemnations mainly from Jewish Republican figures, and a letter of demands from the National Task Force to Combat Antisemitism, Roberts issued an apology, later clarifying that the script he read in the video was composed by an aide who has now resigned.
-The Washington Free Beacon released a video of a staff meeting after the controversy where Roberts stated that he was not very familiar with Fuentes and was accused by a Heritage senior legal fellow as a "master class in cowardice".

-In November 2025, American legal scholar and long-time Heritage Foundation board member Robert P. George resigned from the organization, citing President Kevin Roberts’s refusal to fully retract remarks he had made in a video response to commentator Tucker Carlson.
+Roberts serves on the board of the State Leadership Initiative (SLI), a U.S.-based nonprofit organization that builds coalitions in Republican-led states to advance state-level governance reforms focused on economic dynamism and institutional strength.
+SLI's mission is to organize business and civic leaders to advocate for policy reforms that reduce bureaucratic and regulatory burdens while enhancing state competitiveness and self-governance.
+SLI was founded by Noah Wall and Nate Fischer, and its chairman is former U.S. Secretary of Labor Alex Acosta.
+SLI published a study examining the influence of national professional associations and nonpartisan policy groups on state agencies.
+The study argued that these organizations' influence on state bureaucracies was contributing to the implementation of progressive policies in Republican-led U.S. states.

+In February 2026, on the PBD Podcast, hosted by Patrick Bet-David, Roberts said that transgender surgeries are "bad for anybody".
+He said "evidence" links transgender medical care to acts of violence and noted that Heritage is actively gathering statistics to support this assertion.
+Roberts also said that Heritage supports banning transition-related care for people of all ages and is willing to pursue an incremental approach, describing it as "willing to take a quarter of the enchilada" as long as progress is made toward a full ban.

+Roberts has praised Hungarian prime minister Viktor Orbán's government, calling Hungary "the model for modern statecraft" and saying Western countries should learn from its political system, which political scientists have called an "electoral autocracy".

 Project 2025

 Roberts has been called the "Project 2025 chief", an "architect of Project 2025", the Project 2025 "mastermind", and "the force behind Project 2025".
 The project focuses on restructuring the federal government, advancing conservative priorities, and ensuring swift implementation of policy changes through personnel and administrative reforms.

 The American Civil Liberties Union warned that Project 2025 threatens to erode democracy and civil liberties, proposing radical restructuring of the executive branch to serve a conservative agenda.
 The liberal Center for American Progress argues that Project 2025 would destroy the U.S. system of checks and balances, creating an imperial presidency with almost unlimited power to implement far-right policies.

 During his 2024 presidential campaign, Trump released a statement distancing himself from Project 2025.
-Media Matters reported that Roberts later said, "No hard feelings from any of us at Project 2025 about the statement because we understand Trump is the standard bearer and he's making a political tactical decision there."
+Media Matters for America reported that Roberts later said, "No hard feelings from any of us at Project 2025 about the statement because we understand Trump is the standard bearer and he's making a political tactical decision there."

 While speaking at the Reboot Conference in September 2024, Roberts said that if Kamala Harris won the 2024 election, he would start working on a theoretical second attempt at the Project 2025 agenda, dubbing it Project 2028.

 Roberts was invited to speak at a meeting of the Canadian Prime Minister Mark Carney's cabinet ministers in September 2025, but abruptly declined.